gabrielfalcao/lettuce/docs/intro/wtf.rst

 ::

-    Feature: Add people to contact book
+    Feature: Add people to address book
-      In order to organize phones of friends
+      In order to organize phone numbers of friends
       As a wise person
-      I want to add a people to my contact book
+      I want to add a people to my address book

-      Scenario: Add a person with name and phone
-        Given I fill the field "name" with "John"
+      Scenario: Add a person with name and phone number Given I fill the field "name" with "John"
         And fill the field "phone" with "2233-4455" When I save the data